love always finds a way

 This is the way Mary Magdalene loved Jesus.
-"The love of Christ" impelled her (2 Cor 5:14) to seek out Jesus.
+“The love of Christ” impelled her (2 Cor 5:14) to seek out Jesus.
 She had to be with Him, whether He was dying the gruesome death of an accused criminal (Jn 19:25) or risen in glorious splendor (Jn 20:16-17).
-This is the way Jesus loves us.
+This reflects the way Jesus loves us.
 We may be spiritually dead (Rv 3:1; 1 Jn 3:14), but Jesus loves us so much that He never stops seeking us.

 “Love never fails” (1 Cor 13:8).
 If we love Jesus as much as did Mary Magdalene, we will find Him (Jer 29:13; Mt 7:8), and He will dwell in us and we in Him (1 Jn 4:16).
 Find the “Way” (Jn 14:6).
 Seek to love Jesus as did Mary Magdalene.

 Prayer: Jesus, You are Love (1 Jn 4:8).
 I love You so much.
 May our mutual love start a new fire of faith and love burning on the earth (Lk 12:49).

 Promise: “If anyone is in Christ, he is a new creation.
 The old order has passed away; now all is new!” —2 Cor 5:17

 Praise: St. Mary Magdalene so loved Jesus that she remained with Him at Calvary when almost everyone else abandoned Him (see Jn 19:25).

 Reference: (This teaching was submitted by a member of our editorial team.)